junghanan/forecastingmodel/README.md

 The detail can be found here: https://www.statsmodels.org/stable/index.html

 Statsmodels is a Python module:
-  1. Provides different classes and funcitons for estimation of many different statiscal models
+  1. Provides different classes and funcitons for estimation of many different statistical models
-  2. Conducts statiscal tests
+  2. Conducts sstatistical tests
-  3. Allows statsical data exploration
+  3. Allows statistical data exploration